Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling: Conclusion

 \section{Conclusion}

-In this work we made several key extensions to the recently introduced CMMN methodology~\cite{gnassounouConvolutionMongeMapping2023} to enable domain adaptation of BoWaves classifiers~\cite{Mendoza-Cardenas2021,mendoza-cardenasLabelingEEGComponents2023,achuri_interpretable_2025} between EEG datasets for independent component classification for artifact removal.
+In this work we made key extensions to the recently introduced CMMN methodology~\citep{gnassounouConvolutionMongeMapping2023} to enable domain adaptation between EEG datasets for independent component classification for artifact removal.
 We introduce filters defined by channel-averaged PSDs along with a subject-to-subject mapping scheme, and show that our CMMN method results in improvements when classifying brain versus non-brain independent components, achieving domain adaptation between two different datasets with significant differences.
-With the domain adaptation the BoWaves classifiers exceed the performance of the popular ICLabel~\cite{Pion-Tonachini2019} classifier.
 Our method advances the work on EEG artifact-removal across distinct datasets, an area that is crucial for increasing the clinical utility of EEG recordings.